Menu

 Pre-paid and post-paid phones in Thailand

-If you are only travelling to Thailand on holiday, you can find tourist-targeted plans for SIM cards and load them at the airport, but they do tend to be more expensive and are only valid for short periods as they have an expiration date, especially for tourist SIM cards.
+If you are only traveling to Thailand on holiday, you can find tourist-targeted plans for SIM cards and load them at the airport.
+Still, they do tend to be more expensive and are only valid for short periods as they have an expiration date, especially for tourist SIM cards.
 If you are staying for a longer period in Thailand, consider buying a pre-paid SIM from a provider store or booth in a shopping mall, where you can find a flexible range of plans to suit your needs and budget.

-SIM cards include call and data packages, and you can top up your phone in any 7-Eleven convenience store, at the provider's store, and even online using your credit and debit cards.
-A good thing about a pay-as-you-go plan is that you will never be surprised with an enormous bill ' you will simply run out of minutes, texts or data.
+SIM cards include call and data packages, and you can top up your phone in any 7-Eleven, Tops, or Family Mart, at the provider's store, and even online using your credit and debit cards.
+A good thing about a pay-as-you-go plan is that you will never be surprised with an enormous bill, and you will simply run out of minutes, texts, or data.
 To ration your data, connect to WiFi networks in restaurants and shopping malls whenever possible.
-Also contact your plan provider's customer service to request for alerts to be sent to your phone in English, informing you of how much you have left.
+Also, contact your plan provider's customer service to request alerts to be sent to your phone in English, informing you of how much you have left.

 Furthermore, if you are staying in Thailand on a long-term basis and have already opened a Thai bank account, your best option — depending on your usage — may be to get a post-paid plan, where you will be billed after use.
 The main service providers offer packages that are good value for money and should meet your needs.
-It also has freebies which you can use such as the password for their Free WIFI everywhere.
+It also has freebies that you can use, such as the password for their free WIFI everywhere.

 Phone service providers in Thailand